 3. Output Panel

 The Output panel of the Test Runner tool displays the result of each test that has been previously executed.
-The outcome of each tool can be different depending on whether a test fails or succeeds.
+The outcome of each test can be different depending on whether a it fails or succeeds.

-The Output panel is especially useful to see where in the Engine a test failed and why.
-It then helps the user to track down the source of the problem and potentially fix it.
+The Output panel is especially useful to see where exactly in the Engine a test failed and why.
+It then helps the user to find the source of the problem and potentially fix it.